 Letters of recommendation, performance on OKAP and other national examinations, extracurricular activities and the applicant’s personal statement are criteria that are considered prior to offering applicants an interview.

+Learn More The two year program exposes the fellow to oculoplastic and orbital surgery in the pediatric and adult population.
 The additional emphasis in pediatrics provides the fellow with training not typically received in traditional oculoplastic fellowships.

 Information about diversity and inclusion is available through multiple venues.
 First, there are several websites available that provide information about diversity initiatives across the entire campus (diversity.ucsd.edu) and the (School of Medicine).
 Many departments have their own websites as well.
 Virtually all departments at UCSD have identified an Equity, Diversity, and Inclusion (EDI) ambassador, typically a faculty member who spearheads diversity-related initiatives in their areas/specialties and also collaborates with various entities across the medical school.